 - They also have important anti-inflammatory effects.

-- Improve high blood pressure
+- It can improve high blood pressure.

 Are you willing to give sauerkraut a chance?